What is Adult Psychoanalysis?

 - Four-year didactic curriculum includes theoretical and clinical coursework.
 Candidates are required to complete all courses and seminars outlined in the curriculum at the Institute, 8820 Ladue Road, and 3rd Floor, St. Louis, MO 63124.
 Classes meet on Fridays from 10:30 am – 4:00 pm from September through May.
 A graduation project demonstrating comprehensive knowledge of psychoanalysis is required.

 - Supervised psychoanalysis of three patients: In the 2nd trimester of the program candidates may begin psychoanalytic treatment of their first patient under supervision.
-Candidates will conduct the analysis of three patients, including at least one male and one female, at a frequency of four or five therapeutic sessions per week.
+Candidates will conduct the analysis of three patients, including at least two genders, at a frequency of three to or five therapeutic sessions per week.

 - Candidates will have three different supervising analysts offering exposure to a variety of differing viewpoints.
 Initially, supervision is carried out weekly.
 Case write-ups are part of the clinical requirements.